-Sex/Life, Netflix's newest raunchy drama had many fans googling the term (in fact, searches were up 100% worldwide in the last 24 hours) after the main character enjoyed this female-pleasure-orientated position with both her husband and ex-boyfriend in the show.
-It's a complicated love triangle and sexual fantasy, to say the least.
+The raunchy lockdown drama had many fans googling the term and in fact, searches for the position were up 100% worldwide just 24 hours after it came to the streaming service.
+While amid the complicated love triangle, the main character enjoys this female-pleasure-orientated position with her husband and flashes back to an experience with her ex-boyfriend in the show.

 Everyone googling the coital alignment technique after watching #sexlife pic.twitter.com/xeyeN8hDeEJuly 4, 2021